 Meet your boss's needs by understanding his or her motivations, habits, and work styles.

-do to their subordinates?
+What do bosses do to their subordinates?
 No one says you, the lowly employee, can't be proactive and manage the relationship upward and achieve remarkable results, notably a better environment yielding excellent work.

 Battalions of management consultants have become rich by selling the concept of "managing your boss."
 Prestigious organizations like the American Management Association regularly stage conferences and seminars, not to mention peddling books, brochures, and audio-cassettes on the subject.
 Process all the information on the subject and you'll discover the nucleus of upward management which, according to Joe Weintraub, a professor of management at Rabson College in Wellesley, Massachusetts, simply involves "understanding your boss's world."
 Weintraub has lectured and written extensively on the boss-employee relationship.
 Once you understand your boss's world, you'll be better able to manage the conflicting relationship you have with this person.